EGI-Federation/fedcloud-integration-documentation/source/index.rst

 General minimal requirements are:

-* Very minimal hardware is required to join.
-Hardware requirements depend on:

-  - the cloud stack you use

-  - the amount of resources you want to make available

-  - the number of users/use cases you want to support
+* Hardware requirements greatly depend on your cloud infrastructure, EGI components in general do lightweigth operations by interacting with your services APIs. `cloudkeeper` requires enough disk space to download and convert images before uploading into your local catalogue.
+The number and size of images which will be downloaded depends on the communities you plan to support.
+For the piloting VO `fedcloud.egi.eu`, 100GB of disk should be enough.

-* Servers need to authenticate each other in the EGI Federated Cloud context; this is fulfilled using X.509 certificates, so a Resource Centre should be able to obtain server certificates for some services.
+* Servers need to authenticate each other in the EGI Federated Cloud context using X.509 certificates.
+So a Resource Centre should be able to obtain server certificates for some services.

 * User and research communities are called Virtual Organisations (VO).
 Resource Centres are expected to join: